 Special Needs Program

-- To promote a biblical view of disability and suffering both within Kasana Children`s Centre and in the surrounding communities.
+- Promote a biblical view of disability and suffering both around KCC and in the surrounding communities.

-- To provide support and education to families affected by disability.
+- To provide education and support for families affected by disability in the local community.

 Here at Kasana Children`s Centre, we believe that God values and has a purpose for each and every person he creates, no matter what their ability.
 At the beginning of 2011 our Special Needs Program officially began as we opened a class in the primary school for children with both physical and learning difficulties.

 The Special Needs Programme began in 2009 when Kate Tolhurst (a special needs teacher from the UK) went to work at Kasana Children`s Centre primarily to care for Hassan who had come to New Hope when he was just 5 months old.
 When locals heard about how Hassan was being cared for, they began to bring their disabled children to visit and this developed into a regular ‘community session’ once per month at Hassan`s House.

 The programme has recently been given the name ‘Treasures In Jars of Clay’ as we believe strongly and want others to see that although each and every one of us is weak and broken (physically, emotionally and spiritually,) we also ALL have treasure inside us; unique potential that God has planted in us to bring glory to his name.